Heading to Guanajato? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 QUICK FACTS

-- Guanajuato is a historic city in central Mexico known for its colorful alleys and rich mining history, with a population of approximately 170,000.
+- A historic city in central Mexico known for its colorful alleys and mining history, with a population of around 170,000.

 - Founded in the 16th century, the city played a vital role during the Mexican War of Independence, and its historical center is designated as a UNESCO World Heritage Site.